 For example, let’s say you see the man you’re dating with another woman.
 When you mention it to him, he tells you that you must be imagining things or that you’re paranoid.
 You have two choices: you can assume he must be right about you, or you can wonder if he is defensive or not telling you the truth.
 In other words, you suspect it is his problem, not yours.
 If you assume he’s right and it’s your problem, you are letting him manipulate you.
 You have a choice.

-But, with manipulation being so common, how can you deal with it without feeling taken advantage of?
-Here are 5 tips to help you avoid being manipulated:
+So, how can you deal with someone trying to influence or manipulate you without feeling taken advantage of?
+Here are 5 tips to show you how to stop being manipulated:

 When somebody is trying to change your perspective or behavior, it often feels uncomfortable.
 Maybe you feel anxious, guilty, ashamed, or even angry.
 You might be afraid of conflict with the other person, which might make it hard for you to be upset with them.

 Sometimes people just want to be heard.
 Let’s say your boyfriend tells you that you’re overreacting when you have a legitimate gripe.
-When you tell him that you don’t like that, he gets defensive When you listen and understand, he can feel heard.
+When you tell him that you don’t like that, he gets defensive.
+When you listen and try to understand his point of view, at least he will feel heard.

-If you can listen without being unduly influenced, you can understand his motivations in order to better resolve the situation.
+If you can listen without being unduly influenced, you can understand his motivations to better resolve the situation.
+Don’t cut off the conversation just because you don’t agree.
 Put yourself in his shoes.
+You don’t have to change your mind.

 You deserve to have a different point of view.
 Your unique experiences and values are going to be different than someone else’s.
 You want to be able to hold your perspective when someone has a different one.